Reed-Compbio-Classes/bio331-syllabus/index.md

 - Check your email every day to stay updated.
 - We will use GitHub for the programming assignments.
 - We will use Moodle for written assignment submissions.
+- We will make a Slack workspace for informal communications and questions.
 - If you have a question, others likely have the same question.
 Reach out at any time to me at aritz@reed.edu.